vmware-tanzu/vsphere-kubernetes-drivers-operator/docs/configure_drivers.md

     READ_WRITE
 Allow Root Access?
 (Y/N) y█
 ```

+To get more info on Net Permissions, please refer [CSI](https://vsphere-csi-driver.sigs.k8s.io/driver-deployment/installation.html#vsphereconf_for_file) document

-We are now done with configuring VDO.
-You can check the status for drivers using `vdoctl status` command.
+This completes VDO configuration.
+You can check the status of drivers using `vdoctl status` command.